Bassel Tarbush

 Satisficing equilibrium with Bary Pradelski [draft]

 We bring the decision theoretic notion of satisficing, according to which agents play good but not necessarily their best action, to games.
-Unlike pure Nash equilibria, which do not exist in over a third of all games, almost all games have a satisficing equilibrium in which all but one agent play a best-response and the remaining agent plays at least a second-best response.
-We also provide static and dynamic foundations, and explore applications.
+We provide static and dynamic foundations for the concept, and consider applications.

 Game connectivity and adaptive dynamics with Tom Johnston, Michael Savery, and Alex Scott [draft]